We ask every group playing in ORLGA competitive events to keep 2

 Sue's Handicap Scorecard:

-Please use a diagonal slash to indicate use of ESC on the Handicap Scorecard as shown below.
+Please use a diagonal slash to indicate use of Maximum Handicap Scores on the Handicap Scorecard as shown below.

-Example 2: Pat has a course handicap of 18, giving her an ESC limit of 7 on any hole.
-Pat scored 84 on the same course in a tournament without applying ESC, one terrific score for Pat.
-However, on the 5th hole she scored a 9, two strokes above her ESC limit of 7.
-Pat records an 84 for the tournament score but must use ESC adjustments when posting for handicap purposes.
-Pat must post an 82 for handicap purposes.
+Example 2: Pat has a course handicap of 18.
+Pat scored 84 on the same course in a tournament without applying Maximum Handicap Strokes, one terrific score for Pat.
+However, on the 5th hole she scored a 9.
+Pat records an 84 for the tournament score but must use a Net Double Bogey adjustment (5 + 2 + 1 = 8) when posting for handicap purposes.
+Pat must post an 83 for handicap purposes.

 Pat’s Tournament Scorecard: